-Effective from 31 December 2019, the RITC process means that Insurance, Financial, Credit, Liquidity, Market and Capital risks are transferred to the accepting Year of Account of Syndicate 3268.
+Effective from 31 December 2019, the RITC process means that Insurance, Financial, Credit, Liquidity, Market and Capital risks are transferred to the accepting 2018 Year of Account of the Syndicate.
 Accordingly, these Underwriting Year accounts do not have any associated disclosures as required by section 34 of FRS 102 and FRS 103.
-Full disclosures relating to these risks are provided in the main Annual accounts of the SPA.
+Full disclosures relating to these risks are provided in the main Annual accounts of the Syndicate.